AKloc/BookNotes/Technical/Hands-On Machine Learning/1 - The ML Landscape.md

 	- Model-based learning:
 		- System generalizes from a set of examples to build a model and then uses the model to make predictions.
 		- e.g.: "Life Satisfaction" to "GDP per Capita" graph that shows that there's a trend with life satisfaction and GDP - almost a straight line.
-			- Because the shape of the graph is a line,
+			- Because the shape of the graph is a line, we would use a "model selection" of a "linear model".
+(This might sound wordy because I'm trying to capture all of the terms in the book, but it's literally just saying "Your data looks like a line, so predict using that same line.")

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY1MzgzMzE2MiwtMjEzMDIxMDk4NCwtND
+eyJoaXN0b3J5IjpbLTEwMTk0NTk3NDYsLTIxMzAyMTA5ODQsLT
-Q1MDEzMjA1LC0xMjcxNzE5NjkyLC0xMzY2NzY2MDk0LC04OTgw
+Q0NTAxMzIwNSwtMTI3MTcxOTY5MiwtMTM2Njc2NjA5NCwtODk4
-OTI0NDYsLTE5MzQ5NTIxMjksLTU3NDk5NDg1NiwxOTc4NzU1Nj
+MDkyNDQ2LC0xOTM0OTUyMTI5LC01NzQ5OTQ4NTYsMTk3ODc1NT
-ExLDIxMDI4NjY3NzcsMzA4NjQyODMzXX0=
+YxMSwyMTAyODY2Nzc3LDMwODY0MjgzM119
 -->